sajinieKavindya/Synapse-VSCode-Extension-Demo/README.md

     }
 ],
 ```
-Note: Contribute a TextMate grammar to a language.
+Note: Contribute a TextMate grammar to a language as follows.
 You must provide the **SynapseXml** as the language this grammar applies to, the TextMate **scopeName** for the grammar and the file path.
-Make sure you add the grammar file in **/Synapse-VSCode-Extension-Demo/syntaxes/xml.tmLanguage.json** to your project
+You can find the XML grammar file in **/Synapse-VSCode-Extension-Demo/syntaxes/xml.tmLanguage.json**.
+Make sure you add this grammar file to the relevanr path in your project
 ```
 "grammars": [
     {